-- Do you use a cash accounting scheme, or invoice-based?
+- Do you use a cash accounting scheme, or are you invoice-based?

 - What other areas of your VAT accounting are still paper-based or exist outside of your accounting software?

-For example, while Making Tax Digital for VAT doesn’t mean you can no longer create paper-based notes or invoices, it does mean some of the invoice-level data has to be transferred into your MTD-compatible software at some point.
+For example, while Making Tax Digital for VAT doesn’t mean you can no longer create paper-based notes or invoices.

-You can no longer simply update your accounting software with the monthly total of all invoices.
+You can no longer update your accounting software with the monthly total of all invoices.

-If you have access to an accountant, you might find it beneficial to speak to them about these issues and potentially use their experience to review your existing processes for efficiency.
+If you have access to an accountant, you might find it beneficial to speak to them about these issues and potentially use their experience to review your existing processes efficiently.

-If your business uses an alternative VAT scheme such as the Flat Rate, Retail or Margin Scheme (including the Tour Operators Margin Scheme)—or group VAT – then your requirements and processes will be different.
+If your business uses an alternative VAT scheme such as the Flat Rate, Retail or Margin Scheme (including the Tour Operators Margin Scheme)—or group VAT—your requirements and processes will be different.

-You need to use software that’s compatible with HMRC’s Making Tax Digital for VAT programme.
+Use software compatible with HMRC’s Making Tax Digital for VAT programme.

-This is sometimes referred to in technical language as “connecting to HMRC’s APIs”.
+In technical language, this is sometimes referred to as “connecting to HMRC’s APIs”.

-Some older software might not have been updated for MTD, so you may have to transfer your VAT accounting (at least) to more modern software to be able to file returns when MTD for VAT comes into effect.
+Older software might not have been updated for MTD, so you may have to transfer your VAT accounting (at least) to more modern software to file returns.

-If you’re using a cloud accounting software package (where data is saved in the cloud and you can access it in real time on any device—computer, mobile phone, tablet), it should update automatically for MTD.
+If you’re using a cloud accounting software package (where data is saved in the cloud and accessible in real time on any device—computer, mobile phone, tablet), it should update automatically for MTD.

-Although again, you may wish to speak to your software vendor for details of how to access the functionality.
+Although again, you may wish to speak to your software vendor for details on how to access the functionality.

-It’s so easy to accidentally delete data in a spreadsheet, or break a formula – and this could mean you’re no longer legally compliant with MTD for VAT.
+It’s so easy to delete data in a spreadsheet or break a formula accidentally—and it could mean you’re no longer legally compliant with MTD for VAT.

-Functional compatible software must be acquired by businesses from third parties.
+Businesses must acquire functional compatible software from third parties.

 Work out when to switch to MTD for VAT

-Because MTD for VAT has been up and running since April 2019, it’s possible to switch now.
+MTD for VAT has been up and running since April 2019, so you can make the switch now.

-To do so, you’ll need to register for MTD for VAT, and then activate the feature in your accounting software.
+You need to register for MTD for VAT and then activate the feature in your accounting software.

-From efficiently dealing with your VAT returns to staying on the right side of HMRC – and, perhaps just as importantly, having better visibility of your business finances and keeping good records so you know how things are functioning at any time, MTD for VAT will be a help not a hindrance.
+Perhaps, just as importantly, you’ll have better visibility of your business finances and will keep good records, so you know how things are functioning at any time.

 Editor’s note: This post was originally published in October 2018 and has been updated significantly in the time since.